 Three large wind farms in the north-western part of the North Sea are planned for the coming decade: Dutch West Coast, IJmuiden Ver and North of the Wadden Islands.
-In view of these expected developments, the Port of Den Helder, together with eight stakeholders, asked ECN part of TNO to investigate the opportunities that this offers for the port of Den Helder and the surrounding region.
+In view of these expected developments, the Port of Den Helder, together with eight stakeholders, asked TNO to investigate the opportunities that this offers for the port of Den Helder and the surrounding region.

 ‘Innovations for Port of Den Helder; Infrastructure following Offshore wind developments’